-- 1. Signage needs to be unobtrusive and the form of lighting can only be back lighting or externally lit.
-Internally illuminated signs are not allowed. - 2.
+- b.
+Shadow lighting, where letters are backlit, but light only shines through the edges of the letters. - 3.
 All externally illuminated signs shall shield adjacent properties from direct lighting.
-Permitted Maximum 6 feet from the sign display. - 3.
-No commercial sign shall be illuminated after 11:00 p.m. unless the commercial enterprise is open for business and then may remain on only as long as the business is open. - 4.
+Permitted maximum 6 feet from the sign display and limited to LED or other Energy Star rated luminaries. - 4.
+No commercial sign shall be illuminated after 11:00 p.m. unless the commercial enterprise is open for business and then may remain on only as long as the business is open. - 5.
 The light from any illuminated sign shall be shaded, shielded or directed so that the light intensity or brightness shall not adversely affect: - a.
 Surrounding or facing premises; - b.
-Safe vision of operators of vehicles on public or private roads, highways or parking areas; orc.
-Safe vision of pedestrians on a public right-of-way. - 5.
-Light from any sign shall not shine on, nor directly reflect into, residential structures or lots or the water - 6.
+Safe vision of operators of vehicles on public or private roads, highways or parking areas; or - c.
+Safe vision of pedestrians on a public right-of-way.6.
+Light from any sign shall not shine on, nor directly reflect into, residential structures or lots or - the water - 7.
 These provisions shall not apply to: - a.
 Lighting systems owned or controlled by any public agency for the purpose of directing or controlling navigation, traffic, highway or street illumination; - b.
 Aircraft warning lights; - c.
 Temporary lighting used for repair or construction as required by governmental agencies; - d.
 Temporary use of lights or decorations relating to religious and patriotic festivities.